 1. Introduction

 Maize is widely recognized as one of the most nutrient-demanding cereal crops due to its rapid growth rate, high biomass production and high yield potential.
 The crop requires a continuous and adequate supply of essential nutrients throughout its growth cycle to sustain vigorous vegetative growth and proper reproductive development.
 Sairam et al. (2025) and Kafle et al. (2023) reported that maize produces large amounts of biomass and removes significant quantities of nutrients from the soil, making it a nutrient-exhaustive crop that requires proper nutrient management for optimum growth and yield.
 Among the essential nutrients, nitrogen is considered the most important for maize production because it plays a key role in plant growth and metabolic activities.
 The crop required a large amount of nitrogen during critical growth stages such as 25 and 40 DAS and before tasseling to achieve maximum productivity (Bhandari et al., 2019).
-Proper nitrogen fertilization not only enhances crop growth but also significantly influences yield and quality parameters.
-Verma et al. (2026) reported that NPK content in grain and stover as well as nutrient uptake increased significantly with higher nitrogen application (195 kg N ha-1) in spring maize.
-Nitrogen application also affects crop phenology.
-Yadete et al. (2024) observed that maximum days to 50% tasseling, 50% silking and 90% physiological maturity were recorded with the application of 184 kg N ha-1, whereas minimum duration was observed in unfertilized plots.
-Similarly, Hafiz et al. (2011) reported delayed tasseling with higher nitrogen level (300 kg N ha-1).
-Debele et al. (2020) further confirmed that days to tasseling and physiological maturity are significantly influenced by varying nitrogen rates.
-Tamang et al. (2024) reported that higher nitrogen level (180 kg N ha-1) resulted in maximum germination, delayed tasseling and silking and improved growth traits.
-Growth parameters such as plant height, number of leaves, leaf area, leaf area index and dry matter accumulation were increased with higher nitrogen level (Niaz et al., 2014, Ullah et al., 2015 and Kumar et al., 2016).

-Time of nitrogen application is also critical for efficient nutrient utilization.
-Nitrogen is highly mobile in soil and can be lost through leaching, volatilization or denitrification if not applied at the appropriate time.
-Therefore, split application in maize is considered an effective strategy.
-Anwar et al. (2017) reported delayed maturity and increased leaf area and plant height when nitrogen was applied in two equal splits (at sowing and 25 DAS).
-Similarly, Verma et al. (2026) found that a four-split nitrogen application (20% at 2-leaf stage, 30% at 6-leaf stage, 40% at tassel initiation, and 10% at grain formation) improved NPK content and uptake in both grain and stover.
-Yadete et al. (2024) also observed that full nitrogen application at planting increased days to tasseling, silking and physiological maturity.
+Apt dosage as well as time of Nitrogen application ensures the sustained availability of Nitrogen during critical periods of growth and development of the crop.
+Researchers have Verma et al. (2026) reported that NPK content in grain and stover as well as nutrient uptake increased significantly with higher nitrogen application in spring maize (Verma et al., 2026;add some more studies).
+Many Findings have also suggested that in early stages, nitrogen is required for establishment as well as leaf development, while demand for nitrogen increases during vegetative, tasseling and grain formation stages.
+Besides these, nitrogen can be lost through leaching, volatilization or denitrification if it is not applied in proper time.
+Thus, Split application of nitrogen has been widely adopted for optimal growth and development of the crop by minimizing losses and improving Nitrogen Use Efficiency (NUE) (Hafiz et al., 2011; Debele et al., 2020; Tamang et al., 2024; Yadete et al., 2024).

+Various phenological traits in maize that includes emergence, leaf development (4-leaf, 8-leaf), tasseling, silking, grain formation, and physiological maturity are highly influenced by nitrogen availability.
+The duration and progression of these stages are influenced by Nitrogen through regulation of metabolic and physiological processes.
+High Nitrogen application leads to prolonged vegetative and reproductive stages due to continuous photosynthetic activity while low nitrogen availability leads to acceleration of the phenological stages, thereby reducing biomass accumulation (Niaz et al., 2014; Ullah et al., 2015; Kumar et al., 2016).

+Proper leaf development is also a major determinant of maize productivity, since it governs light interception and photosynthetic efficiency.
+Studies have reported that number of leaves per plant, leaf area, and leaf area index (LAI) are strongly influenced by nitrogen supply.
+Increased nitrogen application leads to efficient cell division and expansion thus leading to increased leaf area and higher LAI, which in turn leads to enhanced dry matter production.However, the timing of application of nitrogen may influence the response of these parameters, since improper scheduling of nitrogen application might lead to reduced leaf growth, thereby affecting the photosynthetic efficiency (Anwar et al., 2017; Yadete et al., 2024; Verma et al., 2026).
 Therefore, optimizing both dose and time of nitrogen application is essential for improving phenological development, leaf formation and leaf area in maize which ultimately leads to increased yield.
 Hence, the present study was undertaken to evaluate the impact of nitrogen dose and application timing on phenological stages and leaf development in spring maize.

 2. Materials and Methods